kashifmahmud/CBM_Kashif/README.md

 ii) a R script "MCMC_CBM_analysis.R" to perform MCMC with a carbon balance model (CBM). iii) other R scripts to perform different portions of the analysis and are linked with the main script "MCMC_CBM_analysis.R".

-"Instruction_files" provides a brief instructions to describe the Carbon Balance Model (CBM) structure, associated equations and the steps the R scripts are performing to process the necessary data.
-Another instruction file describes the MCMC parameter settings and the synthetic data generation.
+"CBM_instructions" provides a brief instructions to describe the Carbon Balance Model (CBM) structure, associated equations and the steps the R scripts are performing to process the necessary data.
+This also describes the MCMC parameter settings.

 All necessary raw data files that are called in the R scripts are stored in "rawdata" folder for easy access.